Anita Bryant

-Anita Jane Bryant (born March 25, 1940) is an American singer and political activist, known for anti-gay activism.
-She scored three Top 20 hits in the United States in the early 1960s.
-She was the 1958 Miss Oklahoma beauty pageant winner, and a brand ambassador from 1969 to 1980 for the Florida Citrus Commission.
+Anita Jane Bryant (March 25, 1940 – December 16, 2024) was an American singer and anti-gay-rights activist.
+She had three top 20 hits in the United States in the early 1960s.
+She was the 1958 Miss Oklahoma beauty pageant winner, and a brand ambassador for the Florida Citrus Commission from 1969 to 1980.

-In the 1970s, Bryant became known as an outspoken opponent of gay rights in the U.S. In 1977, she ran the "Save Our Children" campaign to repeal a local ordinance in Miami-Dade County, Florida, that prohibited discrimination on the basis of sexual orientation.
-Her involvement with the campaign was condemned by gay rights activists.
-They were assisted by many other prominent figures in music, film, and television, and retaliated by boycotting the orange juice that she promoted.
-Though the campaign ended successfully with a 69% majority vote to repeal the ordinance on June 7, 1977 (Dade County restored the ordinance in 1998), it permanently damaged her public image, and her contract with the Florida Citrus Commission was terminated three years later.
-This, as well as her later divorce from Bob Green, damaged her financially.
-Bryant never regained her former prominence and filed for bankruptcy twice.
-She lives in her home state of Oklahoma and runs the Oklahoma City-based Anita Bryant Ministries International and she works with a host of charities and non-profits.
+From 1977 to 1980, Bryant was an outspoken opponent of gay rights in the United States.
+In 1977, she ran the Save Our Children campaign to repeal a local ordinance in Miami-Dade County, Florida, that outlawed discrimination on the basis of sexual orientation.
+Throughout the country, supporters of gay rights condemned Bryant for her campaign.
+Assisted by prominent figures in music, film, and television, they retaliated by boycotting the orange juice that she promoted.
+The campaign ended on June 7, 1977 with a 69% majority vote to repeal the ordinance (which Dade County restored in 1998).
+Though this was a victory for Bryant, her public image was irreparably damaged and she found herself blacklisted.
+Her contract with the Florida Citrus Commission was terminated three years later.
+This, as well as her later divorce from Bob Green, left her financially insolvent and she filed for bankruptcy twice.

-Early life and career
+Early life

-Bryant was born in Barnsdall, Oklahoma, the daughter of Lenora A. (Berry) and Warren Bryant.
-After her parents divorced, her father went into the U.S. Army and her mother went to work as a clerk for Tinker Air Force Base, taking her children to live with their grandparents temporarily.
-When Bryant was two years old, her grandfather taught her to sing "Jesus Loves Me".
+Bryant was born in Barnsdall, Oklahoma, on March 25, 1940, the daughter of Lenora Annice Berry and Warren G. Bryant.
+After her parents divorced, her father went into the U.S. Army and her mother went to work as a clerk for Tinker Air Force Base.
+She began singing at the age of 2 at the First Baptist church in Barnsdall, with "Jesus Loves Me".
 She was singing onstage at the age of six, at local fairgrounds in Oklahoma.
-She sang occasionally on radio and television, and was invited to audition when Arthur Godfrey's talent show came to town.
+She sang occasionally on radio and television, and was invited to audition when Arthur Godfrey's talent show came to town, eventually winning the contest.
+At age 12, she had her television show The Anita Bryant Show, which aired on WKY (now KFOR-TV).

-Bryant became Miss Oklahoma in 1958, and was second runner-up in the 1959 Miss America pageant (held September 6, 1958) at age 18, right after graduating from Tulsa's Will Rogers High School.
+Bryant became Miss Oklahoma in 1958, right after graduating from Tulsa's Will Rogers High School, and was second runner-up in the 1959 Miss America pageant (held September 6, 1958) at age 18.

+In 1960, Bryant married Bob Green (1931–2012), a Miami disc jockey, with whom she eventually raised four children.
+They divorced in 1980.

+Career

-In 1960, Bryant married Bob Green (1931–2012), a Miami disc jockey, with whom she eventually raised four children: Robert Jr. (Bobby), Gloria, and twins Billy and Barbara.
-She divorced him in 1980, attracting allegations of hypocrisy from the Christian right, who cited the indissolubility of Christian marriage.
-She appeared early in her career on the NBC interview program Here's Hollywood and on the same network's The Ford Show, starring Tennessee Ernie Ford.
+Bryant appeared early in her career on the NBC interview program Here's Hollywood and on the same network's The Ford Show, starring Tennessee Ernie Ford.

-Between 1964 and 1969, Bryant performed at multiple White House functions, including both the Democratic Convention in Chicago and the Miami Republican Convention in 1968.